mmarimmasca/Advanced-Programming-Project/README.md

 The Reader_gff3 class is a subclass of the abstract class *Reader*, which is a general abstract interface.
 > argomenta di più ?

-As stated before, the Reader_gff3 class returns a Dataset_gff3 instance, that has as input the Pandas DataFrame corresponding to the original GFF3 file.
-The class **Dataset_gff3** is a subclass of the **Dataset** class: the first one is peculiar for the GFF3 case; whereas the second one is a class defining a generic tabular data .
-Then, the Dataset_gff3 class takes a Pandas DataFrame (that's actually deriving from the GFF3 file) as input and modifies it to make it properly structured for the obtaining of the insights over data.
+The Reader_gff3 class takes as input the Pandas DataFrame corresponding to the original GFF3 file and returns an instance of the Dataset_gff3 class.
+The class **Dataset_gff3** is a subclass of the **Dataset** class: the first one is peculiar for the GFF3 case; whereas the second one is a class defining a generic tabular data.
+The Dataset_gff3 class also takes as input a Pandas DataFrame (that derives from the GFF3 file) and modifies it to make it properly structured for the obtaining of the insights over data.
 > detta male casomai riguardaci

-In particular, the modifications are:
+The modifications we have applied to the DataFrame are:
-- removing of all the metadata
+- removal of all the metadata
-- replace the missing values (labeled with '.') with NaN values
+- replacement of the missing values (labeled with '.') with NaN values

-Once the modifications are done, the Pandas DataFrame resulting from Dataset_gff3 becomes an instance of its superclass Dataset.
+The Pandas DataFrame resulting from Dataset_gff3 becomes an instance of its superclass Dataset.
 Then the Dataset object corresponding to the cleaned GFF3 file can be used to get the insights from the annotation file.